weaviate/weaviate-io/developers/weaviate/starter-guides/which-weaviate.md

 For development, we recommend using

 - [Weaviate Cloud (WCD)](https://console.weaviate.cloud/) or [Docker Compose](/developers/weaviate/installation/docker-compose).
-- A vectorization strategy that approximates your production strategy.
+- A vectorization strategy that matches your production vectorization strategy.

 #### Docker-Compose vs. Weaviate Cloud (WCD)